FAQ’s

 What does the daily schedule look like?

-The daily schedule features six activity periods comprised of choice electives, athletics and recreational swim time.
-Electives include individual and team sports, a variety of waterfront activities (jetskiing, sailing, windsurfing and lake elements), visual, dramatic, creative and culinary arts, adventure activities, high ropes, sciences and additional choice TACtivities that are often driven by the choices of the campers.
-Check out the Daily Schedule for more information.
+Teen Camp will have a schedule which includes 4 daily electives, an athletic/rec period, and a free swim period.
+Electives include individual and team sports, a variety of waterfront activities (jet skiing, sailing, windsurfing, and lake elements), visual, dramatic, creative and culinary arts, adventure activities, high ropes, and a comprehensive STEM program to name a few.
+Check out the daily schedule for more information.

-Of course, there are many add-ons to any day of Teen Camp which can include leadership workshops, internships, courses and certifications, camper led projects, service learning trips and many others.
+There are many add-ons to any day of Teen Camp which can include leadership workshops, internships, courses and certifications, camper led projects, service learning trips, and many others.

 How does my child choose activities/electives?

-There are over 75 camp electives.
+There are over 50 camp electives.
 Every three days, campers will choose four electives.
-We encourage campers to try new activities all the time, but also allow them to repeat activities they really like.
+We encourage campers to try new activities all the time, but also allow them to repeat activities they enjoy.

 How are campers supervised throughout the day?